The Human Truth Foundation

 #atheism #buddhism #hinduism #india #jainism #karma #reincarnation #religions #vedic_faiths #vedic_religions

-The Vedic Faiths all stem from India, with origins in pre-history, growing to become Hinduism, Buddhism and Jainism.
-They share a belief in continual reincarnation until moksha (escape) is achieved by gaining enlightenment, in a 'samsaric' (cyclic) system, controlled by the rules of karma.
-As such, although there are various powerful spirits, the cosmic doctrines of both Buddhism and Jainism is atheist1,2,3.
+The Vedic Faiths all stem from India, with origins in pre-history, growing to become Hinduism, Buddhism and Jainism1.
+They share a belief in continual reincarnation until moksha (escape) is achieved by gaining enlightenment, in a 'samsaric' (cyclic) system, controlled by the rules of karma.2.
+As such, although there are various powerful spirits, the cosmic doctrines of both Buddhism and Jainism is atheist3,4,5.
 Predating these belief systems are the Vedas including the Rig Veda and some of the Upanishads.
 There is immeasurable depth to the cultures surrounding these religions and each and every tenet has a long history of critical debate behind it.

-The Veda is a collection of some of the oldest religious texts in India and is divided into four sections; (1) the Rig-Veda (the oldest part), (2) the Sema-Veda (a collection of chants), (3) the Yajur Veda (liturgical prose) and (4) the Atharva Veda (chants, songs and spells).
+The Veda is a collection of some of the oldest religious texts in India and is divided into four sections; (1) the Rig-Veda (the oldest part), (2) the Sema-Veda (a collection of chants), (3) the Yajur Veda (liturgical prose) and (4) the Atharva Veda (chants, songs and spells). [...]

-"Religions of the World" by Breuilly, O'Brien & Palmer (1997)1
+"Religions of the World" by Breuilly, O'Brien & Palmer (1997)3,1,2

 1. Hinduism

-#christianity #hinduism #india #islam #polytheism #vedic_faiths
+#astrology #christianity #hinduism #horoscopes #india #islam #karma #polytheism #vedic_faiths

-Hinduism is the name given to the cultural religions5 of India and encompasses a wide variety of beliefs and practices6 which are similar to those of other Vedic Faiths.
-It is polytheist, with many gods taking many forms6, and represented by many names in a kaleidoscope of symbolism and meaning.
-All living creatures embody a spark of the divine ('atman') which is carried into a new body after death6.
-There are many shrines, points of pilgrimage and places of reverence, such as the river Ganges, "especially where it flows through the city of Varanasi (Benares)"6.
-There are also many texts and scripts that are considered sacred, mostly written in Sanskrit6, one of the oldest written languages of mankind.
-In fact, most things about Indian religion are sourced from pre-history, and thus it represents one of the oldest traditions of belief that humanity possesses.
-Hinduism is counted as one of the great world religions7,8,9.
+Hinduism is the name given to the cultural religions6 of India and encompasses a wide variety of beliefs and practices7 which are similar to those of other Vedic Faiths, such as belief in karma.
+It is polytheist, with many gods taking many forms8, and represented by many names in a kaleidoscope of symbolism and meaning.
+All living creatures embody a spark of the divine ('atman') which is carried into a new body after death8.
+There are many shrines, points of pilgrimage and places of reverence, such as the river Ganges, "especially where it flows through the city of Varanasi (Benares)"8.
+The amount of rituals and rites linked to birth, life events and death are wild and varied9, and steeped deeply in irrational superstitions, although it is impossible to divide these into 'cultural' or 'religious' practices, or, to what extent people really believe in them.
+Nonetheless, products and services in horoscopes and astrology are lucrative markets in India.

 For more, see: